Understanding oxide surface stability: Theoretical insights from silver chromate: Results and Discussions

 At 100 K under silver-rich conditions (morphology 1), the exposed facets correspond to the (100), (101), (111), and (010) orientations, represented by terminations ST-C6, ST-G9, ST-B7, and ST-E3, respectively.
 When the difference in silver chemical potential is decreased to $-2$ eV (morphology 2), the exposure of the (100) facet increases, while the others are replaced by (011), forming a tetragonal crystal dominated by terminations ST-C6 ((100)) and ST-F6 ((011)).
 In silver-poor conditions (morphology 3), the (011) facet becomes significantly less exposed, with the (110) facet emerging as the most dominant, followed by (001).
-This corresponds to the presence of terminations ST-F6 ((011)), ST-A5 ((110)), and ST-D3 ((001)), yielding a crystal with plane faces at the extremities and elongated lateral surfaces.
+This corresponds to the presence of terminations ST-F6 ((011)), ST-A2 ((110)), and ST-D3 ((001)), yielding a crystal with plane faces at the extremities and elongated lateral surfaces.
 At 300 K, changes under silver-rich conditions (morphology 4) are subtle, with a slight reduction in the exposure of (100) and (010) and an increase in (101) and (111), while maintaining the same terminations as at 100 K, given their high stability regardless of thermodynamic conditions.
 For intermediate silver conditions at the same temperature (morphology 5), no significant changes are observed compared to 100 K, and the same is true for morphology 8 at 600 K. Morphology 6 is characterized by a reduction in (001) surface, limited to narrow regions on the top and bottom crystal faces.
 However, under these conditions, the predicted surface free energies ($\gamma$) fall outside the stability region of silver chromate (beyond the colored region in \Cref{fig:general-diagram}); thus, this morphology is not predicted as stable by our model.
 Nevertheless, the (011) facet becomes more prominent, while the overall geometry remains similar to that at 100 K. At 600 K under silver-rich conditions (morphology 7), only (111) and (101) facets remain exposed, with the latter dominating the crystal surface.
 This morphology is markedly different, displaying a trigonal geometry at the extremities (corresponding to (111)) connected by three extended planar faces (corresponding to (101)).
 For the opposite extreme condition (morphology 9), the system is again predicted not to form, as with morphologies 11 and 12.
 Nonetheless, these morphologies exhibit the complete disappearance of the (001) plane, replaced by broader exposures of the (110) and (011) planes.
 At the highest temperature considered, morphology 10 consists exclusively of (111) surfaces, eliminating the planar facets present in previous conditions and producing a more compact crystal.
 Increasing the silver chemical potential difference (morphology 11) slightly distorts the morphology relative to the equivalent condition at 100 K, due to the replacement of the (100) plane by the (110) plane.
 Finally, morphology 12 exhibits a significant narrowing of the (110) facet, a reduction in the (011) facet, and the reappearance of the (001) facet on the top and bottom faces, producing a shape similar to that of morphology 3.
-In general, in the literature, such morphologies are commonly generated by artificially modifying the surface energy of each face \cite{assis_surface-dependent_2021, lipsky2023tale, gouveia2023hinge, gouveia2023back, gouveia2022ag2wo4} to obtain alternative Wulff shapes.
-In this work, we demonstrate that multiple ideal morphologies naturally arise under varying thermodynamic conditions, as defined here, and we provide the atomic structure (termination) associated with each exposed facet.
-This is possible because the thermodynamic analysis previously discussed enables us to predict the most stable termination for each orientation (\Cref{fig:wulff-contcars}).